bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 78°
+- 77°
-- broken clouds
+- overcast clouds
-- 70% humidity
+- 74% humidity
-- 4 mph wind
+- 6 mph wind
 - 0.39 inches of precipitation in the past 24 hours

 ## Temperature History